rhaulcy/wtp-eecs-2018/hangman/day2/README.md

 Modify your program so that the window also displays all of the letters that Player 2 had previously guessed.

 ### 8. Enter Guesses (Challenge) - `hangman.py`
-Use the graphics object Entry (section 4 in the reference) to have Player 2 input guesses directly in the game window.
+Modify your program so that Player 2 can guess letters directly in the game window.
+You can use the graphics object Entry (section 4 in the reference) to have Player 2 input guesses directly in the game window or you can use a different approach.
 *Hint: Use getMouse()*

 ### Submitting your PSET